 Ok as a EULA Attorney I thought that would grab your attention.
-Well, there is a recent court case you should be aware of where the software company lost big time (over its Software EULA (applies to SAAS Contracts too)), and now owes the customer around $240 million for a software/services deal gone bad (here is the actual response from the jury).
+Well, there is a recent court case you should be aware of where the software company lost big time (over its Software EULA (applies to SAAS Contracts too)), and now owes the customer around $240 million for a software/services deal gone bad.

 How does this happen?
 Well, let’s take a look as there are some tidbits for every software or SAAS company.